The Story of a Nail

 Suddenly you’re listening to the song and completely taken in by the story that this nail is a very small, though significant part of something bigger.
 And immediately you’re thinking about how you view your own journey and how much energy you’ve put into longing to do something significant, or worried that what you do hasn’t mattered.
 All the silliness of self-doubt comes crashing down loudly.

-It reminds me of a story and a wise proverb.
+The nail song reminds me of a story and a wise proverb.
 The story was told to me while in seminary about a man who had held these tent revival meetings and how only two people attended.
 He had preached his heart out.
 They had both given their lives to Jesus—mother and son—and that was that.
 Small chance that preacher ever thought much of those three or so weeks after the tent had been taken down.
 But today, that boy is now ranked up at the top of chaplains who serve in the US Armed forces.
 He is a leader with incredible rank.

 According to the proverb: A man lays his plans, but the Lord directs his steps.